Time-dependent Hamiltonian Simulation via Magnus Expansion: Algorithm and Superconvergence: Introduction

 Another relevant line is classical algorithms based on the Magnus series.
 Classically, the Magnus expansion is used to design Magnus integrators, which have been extensively studied and widely used in literature (see, e.g.,~\cite{BlanesCasasOteoRos1998,IserlesNorsett1999,BlanesCasasRos2000,IserlesNorsettRasmussen2001,HochbruckLubich2003,Iserles2009,BlanesCasasOteoRos2009,BlanesCasasOteoEtAl2010,IserlesKropielnickaSingh2017,BlanesCasasThalhammer2017,IserlesKropielnickaSingh2018}).
 The idea is to first approximate the time-ordered exponential with a regular exponential using the Magnus series expansion, followed by the application of suitable quadrature rules featuring a few quadrature points, such as Gauss-Legendre quadrature.
 This inevitably introduces a polynomial overhead on the derivatives of the Hamiltonian for general cases.
 The implementation of this framework as a quantum algorithm has been recently developed in \cite{ChenForoozandehBuddSingh2023} for time-dependent spin systems in the controlled form, in which case the commutators in Magnus expansion can be calculated explicitly by hand.

 \textbf{Contribution:}

 In this work, we develop a quantum algorithm for general time-dependent Hamiltonian simulation based on the second-order Magnus series truncation and prove that the algorithm not only achieves commutator scaling in the high precision regime but also exhibits a logarithmic dependency on the derivatives of the Hamiltonian $H(t)$.
 We show that for general time-dependent Hamiltonians, the algorithm is of second order with a commutator scaling and logarithmic dependence on the derivative in the cost.
 When allowing polynomial derivative dependence in the cost, the algorithm can achieve up to fourth-order convergence.
+This extends our previous work~\cite{AnFangLin2022} that is of the first-order, and higher order algorithm leads to better scaling in both the time $t$ and the precision $\epsilon$.
+This improvement is significant, as it contrasts with randomized algorithms~\cite{BerryChildsSuEtAl2020,RajputRoggeroWiebe2021,PoulinQarrySommaEtAl2011}, which are generally not expected to surpass first-order convergence.
 As a direct application, our algorithm provides an efficient way of simulating Hamiltonian in the interaction picture and hence can be useful in the time-independent Hamiltonian simulation as well.
 Moreover, we prove that our method achieves \textbf{superconvergence} for the digital simulation of the Schr\"odinger equation (also called unbounded Hamiltonian simulation or real-space Hamiltonian simulation in the literature).
 Surprisingly, the second order Magnus series truncation can achieve a \textit{fourth} order superconvergence for the Schr\"odinger equation in the interaction picture and importantly with an error preconstant \textit{independent} of $A$ (or the number of degrees of freedom $N$ used to discretize the differential operator).
 This can be crucial for improved efficiency for unbounded Hamiltonian, as the number of degrees of freedom in the spatial discretization can be huge.
 Note that this is completely different from a fourth-order convergence with a preconstant polynomially dependent on the derivatives of $H(t)$, as for the interaction pictured Hamiltonian $H(t) = e^{iAt}Be^{-iAt}$, where $A$ and $B$ are the spatial discretizations of the Laplacian and potential respectively, its derivative is dependent on $A$ and hence the number of grid points in a polynomial fashion.